-4.5 Principle 5: intended cylinder-content shall be identified before filling
+4.5 Principle 5: Intended cylinder-content shall be identified before filling

 Before any cylinder is filled, it shall be clearly identified with the names and respective nominal concentrations of the intended mixture components (or the mixture registered trade name where appropriate).
-Alternative methods of identification which give an equivalent level of safety may be used.
+Alternative methods of identification that give an equivalent level of safety may be used.
 The content and status of the container during the production process shall also be recorded.

-4.6 Principle 6: supply gases and cylinders shall be controlled a) that only the intended gases are used to prepare gas mixtures.
+4.6 Principle 6: Supply gases and cylinders shall be controlled